eddmann/eddmann.github.io/_posts/2021/2021-02-18-advent-of-code-2015-day-23-opening-the-turing-lock.md

 };
 ```

-I opted for a stateful loop approach which maps each of the given operations to an associated action.
+I opted for a stateful loop approach that maps each of the given operations to an associated action.
-Thanks to [exhaustive type-checking](https://dev.to/babak/exhaustive-type-checking-with-typescript-4l3f) within the `switch` construct, we are able to be sure that all possible operations have been catered for.
+Thanks to [exhaustive type-checking](https://dev.to/babak/exhaustive-type-checking-with-typescript-4l3f) within the `switch` construct, we can be sure that all possible operations have been catered for.
-With the ability to now parse and execute the given program we can go about answering part one 🌟.
+With the ability to now parse and execute the given program, we can go about answering part one 🌟.

 ```typescript
 const part1 = (input: string): number =>